edwin3663/pcie-ltssm-clarity-companion/states/Polling.Active.md

 ### Case 3: Timeout with Partial Lane Success
 If 24 ms have elapsed, transition to `Polling.Configuration` if both of the following are true:

-**(1)** Any lane that detected a receiver during Detect receives eight consecutive training sequences satisfying:
+**1.** Any lane that detected a receiver during Detect receives eight consecutive training sequences satisfying:
   - TS1 (PAD/PAD) with Compliance Receive = 0b, or
   - TS1 (PAD/PAD) with Loopback = 1b, or
   - TS2 (PAD/PAD)

-**AND**

-**(2)** A predetermined subset of lanes (implementation-specific, but traditionally equal to all lanes that detected a receiver) must have detected at least one exit from Electrical Idle since entering Polling.Active.
+**2.** A predetermined subset of lanes (implementation-specific, but traditionally equal to all lanes that detected a receiver) must have detected at least one exit from Electrical Idle since entering Polling.Active.

 Note: This rule helps prevent a single bad receiver or transmitter from blocking link configuration.